divya-dan/malaria-classification/README.md

 ## Acknowledgements

-This project uses the **Cell Images for Detecting Malaria** dataset on Kaggle by Iarunava et al. We gratefully acknowledge the dataset creators for enabling this research.
+This project uses the [**Cell Images for Detecting Malaria** dataset](https://www.kaggle.com/datasets/iarunava/cell-images-for-detecting-malaria) on Kaggle by Iarunava.
+We gratefully acknowledge the dataset creators for enabling this research.